A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: mmWave radar-enabled device-free localization and sensing

 \subsection{Introduction}

 In this section, we focus on \ac{mmw}-based radar systems that operate over short distances (a few tens of meters), which have recently emerged as a low-power and viable technology for environment sensing.
 These devices are expected to find extensive use in a number of relevant applications, by replacing standard camera-based systems, either fully or in part.
 Survey papers have been recently published on \ac{mmw} sensing, with a focus on signal processing~\cite{davoli2021machine} (both with traditional and machine learning-based approaches) and applications~\cite{van2021millimeter}.
-In our review, we emphasize the main signal processing algorithms that are being successfully exploited for indoor sensing, discussing their pros and cons.
-In doing this, we especially focus on neural network algorithms, discussing their different flavors and the most promising research directions.
+In the following review, we emphasize the main signal processing algorithms that are being successfully exploited for indoor sensing, discussing their pros and cons.
+In doing this, we especially focus on \ac{nn} algorithms, discussing their different flavors, and exposing the most promising directions for research and development.
+We also comment on the level of maturity of this technology, i.e., about whether the proposed techniques are robust and work without requiring environment-specific and manual calibration.
+Our analysis will also discuss on the role of the supporting architecture, which should provide communication and computing/processing capabilities, and on the opportunity of implementing networks of radar devices.
+This would extend current systems, which often involve a single radar, to the large-scale monitoring of physical spaces.
 An illustrative overview of the main techniques used for sensing applications that exploit \ac{mmw} radars is provided in Fig.~\ref{fig:radarsurv.overview}.

 Two main components of a radar device are \ac{tx} and \ac{rx} \ac{rf} antennas, which are combined with an \ac{adc}, \acp{mcu}, \acp{dsp} and a clock.
 The main idea behind such a system is to transmit a properly shaped radio wave (e.g., pulses or continuous waves) and estimate the modifications that occur in the back-scattered copy of such wave, i.e., which is returned as a reflected signal from the surrounding environment.
 Through some signal processing algorithms (usually, Fourier transform-based), it is then possible to estimate the distance, angle, velocity, and, to some extent, the shape of the targets. \ac{tx} and \ac{rx} are usually co-located within the same device: the transmitter sends a first version of the modulated signal and the receiver detects its back-scattered copy from the surrounding environment, after a very short time delay.